Spenz7/StudyFilter/README.md

 All permissions required will by default be warned to the user upon installation

+"tabs"
-"tabs" -> gain access to the tab object, which allows one to see:
+Grants access to the tab object, which allows you to:

-    a)which tabs are open
+See which tabs are open

-    b)their URLs
+Access their URLs

-    c)their titles
+Get tab titles

-    d)their IDs
+Get tab IDs
-    Note: Still need host_permissions to see some URLs fully (e.g. due to security reasons on https:// sites)
+Note: You still need host_permissions to reliably access full URLs on some sites (e.g. https:// due to security restrictions).

+"host_permissions"
-"host_permissions" -> to match and interact with web pages based on URL -->Tells Chrome:
+Grants permission to match and interact with specific websites based on URL.

+Tells Chrome:

-“I want to access or act on youtube.com, reddit.com, etc.”
+“I want to access or act on sites like youtube.com, reddit.com, etc.”

+Allows you to:

--->monitor when a tab goes to e.g. youtube.com -->redirect based on its URL
+Monitor when a tab navigates to specific sites

+Redirect tabs based on their URL

--->Without it, Chrome blocks actions like:
+Without this, Chrome will block actions like:

-    a)Injecting scripts into that site
+Injecting scripts into those sites

-    b)Redirecting tabs targeting that site
+Redirecting tabs targeting those domains

-    c)Even seeing full tab.url reliably in service workers
+Reading full tab.url in background/service workers

-"storage" -> to allow usage of chrome.storage.local to store whitelist/blacklist and user settings, alternative is local storage (currently not in use)

-"scripting" -> to inject JS code into pages e.g. darken the page, add a banner.
+"storage"
+Allows use of chrome.storage.local to:

+Store the whitelist/blacklist

+Save user settings
+Alternative: localStorage (currently not in use).

+"scripting"
+Grants permission to inject JavaScript into web pages.

+Useful for:

+Changing appearance (e.g. darkening the page)

+Adding banners or overlays

---> Note: loading static pages i.e. reminder.html does NOT require scripting permission
+Note: Loading a static page like reminder.html does not require the scripting permission.